Austroargiolestes alpinus

 commonly known as a New England flatwing.

 It is endemic to north-eastern New South Wales, where it inhabits streams and bogs.

 Austroargiolestes alpinus is a large, black and pale blue damselfly, without pruinescence.

 Like other members of the family Argiolestidae, it rests with its wings outspread.

 Austroargiolestes alpinus is similar in appearance to Austroargiolestes brookhousei.

+Etymology

+The genus name Austroargiolestes combines the prefix austro- (from Latin auster, meaning “south wind”, hence “southern”) with Argiolestes, the name of a related genus.
+It refers to a southern representative of that group.

+The species name alpinus is a Latin word meaning “of the Alps”, referring to the species’ occurrence in mountainous areas of New South Wales.